 \begin{assumption} For any $K, \bar{K} \in \mathcal{K}$, if $x_{t-1}, \bar{x}_{t-1} \in \mathcal{X}^N$ are such that $x_{t-1}^{\setminus \bar{K}}= \bar{x}_{t-1}^{\setminus \bar{K}}$ then there exists $ 0 < \epsilon < 1$ such that:

 \end{assumption}

-Assumption \ref{ass:general_kernel} and Assumption \ref{ass:general_boundeness} provides the required generalisations.
-Assumption \ref{ass:general_kernel} is measuring the interactions on $K \in \mathcal{K}$ and ensuring that changes on $K$ have a limited impact on the dynamic of the process.
+Assumption \ref{ass:general_kernel} and Assumption \ref{ass:general_boundeness} provide the required generalizations.
+Assumption \ref{ass:general_kernel} is measuring the interactions on $K \in \mathcal{K}$ and ensuring that changes on $K$ have a limited impact on the dynamic outside $K$.
 Meanwhile, Assumption \ref{ass:general_boundeness} formulates a stronger version of Assumption \ref{ass:boundeness_app}.

-As for the fully factorise case, given the assumptions, we can bound the $\mathbf{KL}$-divergence between our SimBa-CL with and without feedback on general partitions.
-As it can be noticed from the statement of Theorem \ref{thm:general_KL_bound}, there are a couple of deviations from the fully factorise case.
+As for the fully factorized case, given the assumptions, we can bound the $\mathbf{KL}$-divergence between our SimBa-CL with and without feedback on general partitions.
+As it can be noticed from the statement of Theorem \ref{thm:general_KL_bound}, there are a couple of deviations from the fully factorize case.

-\begin{theorem} If $\left | d_{K,\bar{n}} \left ( x^{K} \right ) - d_{K,\bar{n}} \left ( \bar{x}^{K} \right ) \right | < N$ for any $x^K,\bar{x}^K \in \mathcal{X}^K$ and for any $K \in \mathcal{K}$, and assumptions \ref{ass:boundeness}-\ref{ass:general_kernel} hold, then for any $K \in \mathcal{K}$:
+\begin{theorem} If $\left | d_{K,\bar{n}} \left ( x^{K} \right ) - d_{K,\bar{n}} \left ( \bar{x}^{K} \right ) \right | < N$ for any $x^K,\bar{x}^K \in \mathcal{X}^K$ and for any $K \in \mathcal{K}$, and assumptions \ref{ass:general_boundeness}-\ref{ass:general_kernel} hold, then for any $K \in \mathcal{K}$: